1963 FA Cup final: Second half

+Details

 Post-match

+Queen Elizabeth II presented the trophy to United captain Noel Cantwell.

+In those days, the national anthem was played after the cup and medals were presented, but the United players were criticised in the press for not respecting this tradition as they began hoisting Cantwell onto the shoulders of Quixall and Crerand as the band began to play.
+Nearby journalists had to tell the United players to stop.
+The playing of the anthem after big matches at Wembley eventually ceased in the 1970s.

-BBC commentator Kenneth Wolstenholme speculated that United's victory was as a result of their having been more match sharp, having had to play to avoid relegation right to the end of the season while Leicester had lost their sharpness with nothing to play for in the closing weeks of the season.
+BBC commentator Kenneth Wolstenholme speculated that United's victory was as a result of the team's greater match sharpness, having had to play to avoid relegation right to the end of the season, while Leicester had lost their sharpness with nothing to play for in the closing weeks of the season.

-When interviewed after the match by David Coleman this was a view shared by United manager Matt Busby who felt that his team were a side of big-game players while winning captain Noel Cantwell felt that their poor league placing had made it increasingly hard for the team as the season had gone on.
-Neither Leicester manager Matt Gillies nor captain Colin Appleton offered any excuses and both merely felt that their side had underperformed on the day and been outplayed by a better team, Appleton adding "I can't understand how that team (United) finished where they did in the league."
+Wolstenholme's view was shared by United manager Matt Busby, who felt that his team were a side of "big game players".
+Noel Cantwell felt that their poor league placing had made it increasingly hard for the team as the season had gone on.
+Neither Leicester manager Matt Gillies nor captain Colin Appleton offered any excuses, and both merely felt that their side had underperformed on the day and been outplayed by a better team, Appleton adding: "I can't understand how that team (United) finished where they did in the league".